-If you get any sealant on the surface of the wood, be sure to wipe it off with a wet rag as soon as possible.
-If you allow it to dry it will be just about impossible to completely remove.
+If any sealant gets on the surface of the wood, be sure to wipe it off with a wet rag as soon as possible.
+If allowed to dry, it will almost be impossible to completely remove.
 Make sure to clean your tools and equipment with clean water occasionally during application.
 Dried sealant is difficult to remove from just about anything including clothes.